wasabikev/AI-UI/static/markdown/Current Product Specification v3.md

 - The use of environment variables for sensitive data like database URI and secret keys.
 - Implementation of CORS policy for cross-origin resource sharing.

+Based on the current version of `main.js` for the conversational web application, the "Frontend Details" section of the Product Specification Document can be updated as follows:

 ---

 ## 4. Frontend Details